seedler1/cs272-custom-env/README.md

 - 1 : Fold.
 ## Rewards
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
-- A reward of 1 is given if the agent wins the hand.
+- A reward of 1 is given if the agent wins the hand or the villain folds.
-- A reward of 0 if the agent ties with the villain in the hand type, if the agent folds, or if the villain folds.
+- A reward of 0 if the agent ties with the villain in the hand type or if the agent folds.
 - A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm